goa-codebet/nimble-docs/docs/guide/customize.md

 ### News

 Actually, it's a pure Markdown file.
-You can use the inline widget `<MarkdownCard>` to show your project, publication or portfolio.
+You can use the inline widget `<MarkdownCard>` to show your news, publication or portfolio.
 Check the example at `docs/news/README.md`.

 You can even add some more sections with Markdown to make this page a resume for you.